hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 # 9.7 Conclusion
 In this chapter, you learned:
 * How to write class,
-* How to use class's property to store information
+* How to use class's attribute to store information
 * How to write method, to let the class include necessary behaviors
 * How to write method `__init__()` to base on what value is needed for an instance
 * How to edit instance's value
      * Directly edit the value
      * Use method to edit value
 * How to use inheritance to create relevant class
-     * Use an instance from another class as a property to another class (neat and easy to read)
+     * Use an instance from another class as a attribute to another class (neat and easy to read)
 * How store class in a module and load them (organize)
 * How to use Python Packages (`collections` module - `OrderedDict` class)
 * How to follow Python's rule